Zippy Fish

 Zipporah "Zippy" Fish (born 4 June 2006) is an Australian rules footballer who plays for the Sydney Swans in the AFL Women's (AFLW).
 Although traditionally a midfielder, she also plays at half back.
+She was awarded the AFLPA best first-year player for 2025 and won the 2025 AFL Women's Rising Star.

 Early life

 Fish is from Newman, a small town in the Pilbara region of Western Australia.
 Her first name, Zipporah, is of biblical origin.
 Her father Troy played a few league games for Peel Thunder in the West Australian Football League (WAFL) and some reserves games for Port Adelaide in the South Australian National Football League (SANFL), before switching to junior coaching and player development roles with East Fremantle.

+Originally focusing mostly on basketball and soccer, Fish first started playing Australian rules football for East Fremantle in the Rogers Cup, a developmental league for female footballers under the age of 19 in Western Australia.
+She attended secondary school at All Saints' College in Perth, graduating in 2023.
+During her gap year, she began studying for a teaching degree specialising in sport, whilst also working as a game development officer for the West Australian Football Commission (WAFC) running school clinics and carnivals.